Uscreen-video/credman/README.md

 ## Motivation

 Rails credentials is a nice tool to store encrypted credentials directly in your repo.
-Starts from rails 6.0 it brings multi environment credentials feature that allow us to split credentials into separate files.
+Starting with Rails 6.0 it brings multi environment credentials feature that allows us to split credentials into separate files.

 But it also brought a lot of pain for developers:
-- each enviroment credentials file must have a complete list of all keys.
+- Each enviroment credentials file must have a complete list of all keys.
 It's easy to forget to add a key into one of the environments (see [set](#credman-set) and [delete](#credman-delete) command)
-- You have to add/edit keys manually open each environment file.
+- You have to manually open each environment file.
 It's ok for one file but not for 3 or more.
-It also can brings errors you might miss until deploy to production. (see [set](#credman-set) and [delete](#credman-delete) command)
+It also brings mistakes you might miss until deploy to production. (see [set](#credman-set) and [delete](#credman-delete) command)
-- merge conflicts in creds files become a hell since files are encrypted (see [conflicts](#credman-conflicts) command)
+- Merge conflicts become a hell since files are encrypted (see [conflicts](#credman-conflicts) command)
-- you can't easily to see what keys was added/changed/deleted in the current branch (see [diff](#credman-diff) command)
+- You can't easily see what keys were added/changed/deleted in the current branch (see [diff](#credman-diff) command)

 This gem is designed to solve all these problems and make life easier for developers who use multi environment credentials.